 Another way of looking at it is that the ecological footprint of Wales is five times its actual surface area.

-This is why we have the nature and climate emergencies – we are using more planet than it can replace.
+This is why we have the nature and climate emergencies – we are using more than the planet can replace.

-Attaining 1.6 global hectares per person or below is therefore the definition of ‘one planet’ living.
+Attaining 1.6 global hectares per person or below is therefore the definition of One Planet life.

 Most people in the UK have an ecological footprint of at least three global hectares per person.